crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

   * The Twitter API will only return 100 tweets for a search.
   * The Twitter API will only allow 180 searches every 15 minutes.
 * Stanford CoreNLP API was trained on movie reviews so may not be as accurate for Tweets.
-* Tweets often have slang, misspellings and emojis that cannot be accurately analyzed.
+* Tweets often have slang and misspellings that cannot be reliably analyzed.

 ### Future improvements
 * Visual representation of results in real-time.